 - Engaged with a full time teaching load during the academic year which includes at least two teacher education courses in an initial teacher preparation program;

 - Able to teach a revised undergraduate or graduate teacher education course that incorporates global learning outcomes and accompanying activities, resources, and assessments;

 - Supported by their respective Dean or Department Chair.

-At the conclusion of the program, each Fellow will receive a stipend of $2000 for having completed all work associated with the Program and $1000 toward professional development funds for a conference presentation related to the Fellowship.
+At the conclusion of the program, each Fellow will receive a stipend of $2500 for having completed all work associated with the Program some of which should be used toward professional development funds for a conference presentation related to the Fellowship.

 Please email us with any questions about the program or application process.